Koschey: The Everlasting Story

 Koschey: The Everlasting Story (Кощей. Начало) is a full-length animated Russian sword and sorcery film directed by Andrey Kolpin, and stars the voice of Nikita Volkov, Irina Starshenbaum, Timur Rodriguez, and Arseny Perel.
 It is part of the universe of the popular cartoon franchise Fantasy Patrol.

 The film was theatrically released in Russia on October 28, 2021 by KaroProkat (KaroRental in English).

 Plot

-In ancient times, people and fabulous creatures lived together.
-Until the White Ghost, a ruthless monster capable of destroying the whole world, came to the Divnozemskoye principality.
-But only one hero can stop the monster.
-He is young, strong, handsome, and also drives a bike...
-His name is Koschey.
+In ancient times, humans and mythical creatures lived together in the Divnozemskoye principality.
+Their world is threatened by the White Ghost, a creature capable of widespread destruction.
+Koschey, a young man who rides a motorcycle, becomes responsible for confronting the threat.